omznc/slashy/README.md

 - `DISCORD_CLIENT_ID` - Your Discord bot client ID
 - `DATABASE_URL` - A valid PostgreSQL connection string

-### Using docker-compose
+### Using Docker Compose
 I provided a [docker-compose.yml](https://github.com/omznc/Slashy/blob/main/docker-compose.yml) file for you to use.
 It will set up a **persistent database** and a **volume for the config file** automatically, and you only need to provide the `DISCORD_TOKEN` and `DISCORD_CLIENT_ID` environment variables.

 After you've set up the environment variables, you can run the bot using
 ```shell
 docker compose up -d
 ```